Skip to content

 In Smithfield Woods, 3.97% of Patients had UTIs

-This indicates the percentage of residents that suffered from a urinary tract infection.
-Urinary tract infections are routinely associated with poor nursing care.
-Closer supervision can limit the number of UTI's sustained by residents in a nursing home.
-Note that this statistic is affected by by the fact that facilities have varying reporting standards for UTI's.
+This tells you the percentage of residents who suffered from a urinary tract infection.
+UTI's are routinely associated with poor nursing care.
+Closer supervision limits the percentage of residents in a nursing home who suffer from UTI's.
+Note that this datapoint is sometimes skewed by the fact that nursing homes have varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication